These easy protein cookies are the perfect way to incorporate protein and healthy fats: super quick to make and wonderfully versatile!

 Instructions

-- Finely blend the nut puree with erythritol and egg in a food processor or kitchen chopper.
-Stir in protein powder, baking powder, vanilla.
-Finally, add coconut flour and milk.
-The dough is rather dry.
-If it is extremely crumbly, simply add another ½-1 tablespoons of milk.
+- Finely blend the nut butter, erythritol, and egg in a food processor or high-speed blender until smooth.
+Stir in the protein powder, baking powder, and vanilla.
+Finally, mix in the coconut flour and milk.
+The dough will be somewhat dry.
+If it's too crumbly, just add another ½ to 1 tablespoon of milk.

-- Bake cookies for 9-11 minutes.
+- Bake the cookies for 9-11 minutes.
 They should still be slightly soft.
-Let cool and then refrigerate in an airtight container.
-There they will become or stay nice and soft.
+Allow them to cool completely, then store them in an airtight container in the fridge.
+This will keep them soft and chewy.

 Notes

-- The cookies turn out best with a multi-component protein powder.
-I use half neutral protein, half vanilla or peanut butter powder.
+- For the best results, use a multi-component protein powder.
+I like to mix half neutral protein powder with half vanilla or peanut butter flavor.

-- Peanut butter, almond butter or cashew butter are suitable as a base.
+- Peanut butter, almond butter, or cashew butter all work well as the base.

-- Toppings can be e.g. cinnamon x sugar, raisins, chopped nuts, cocoa nibs etc.
+- Topping ideas include cinnamon sugar, raisins, chopped nuts, cocoa nibs, and more.

 Ingredient substitutions